Syrian opposition says to reject any U.S./Russia deal unlike own plan

 The two powers have been negotiating in recent days, with Presidents Barack Obama and Vladimir Putin meeting for 90 minutes on Monday on the sidelines of a G20 meeting in China, but failed to reach an agreement.

-Speaking after talks with leaders from the Friends of Syria group in London, HNC spokesman Salem Al Meslet said the plan had been well received, but that it was up to the U.S. and Russia to reach a deal that could move the situation forward.

-"We fear that they reach an agreement that does not really help Syrians because... when Mr Obama has just a few months left he might just sign any agreement just to accomplish something before he leaves the White House," he told reporters.
-"I'm afraid Russia might take advantage of that."

-Hijab said the greatest challenge in achieving political transition came from the outside powers, pointing the finger at Iran's Revolutionary Guards, other regional militias, and above all, Russia for protecting Assad.
+Hijab said the greatest challenge in achieving political transition came from the international community, pointing the finger at Iran's Revolutionary Guards, other regional militias, and above all, Russia for protecting Assad.

 "What Mr Lavrov has put on the table about Assad will not solve the problem," Hijab said, accusing Moscow of using proscribed weapons to shore up Assad's regime.